lilymaya/lilymaya.github.io/index.md

 4. **One of your repositories is in a “detached HEAD” state.
 How do you fix this?**

+A **detached headspace** can happen if you hit the command `checkout` without specifying where to go.
+You must re-attach your head before making any more changes.
+To do this you can simply type:
+`git checkout master`

 ---

 5. **Your boss has no idea what Git is or why you are using it.
 Explain the pros / cons of using Git for your research project.
 Explain the pros / cons of hosting your project in a public (or private) repository on Github/Bitbucket/Gitlab/etc.**

+*Pros*

++ Easy collaboration- the ability to merge files with ease, and track everyone’s changes

++ Back up of previous files- and easy restoration if mistakes are made!

++ Nice and accessible to anyone working on the project- simply share the link!

++ Long term storage- if a project is re-opened years later, it’s all there!

++ Github can be free if you use public mode

+*Cons*

++ If your repository is public, anyone may access it and you may have issues if you are working on confidential work

++ You cannot store huge data files on Git, so this still needs to be done elsewhere

 ---